Are There Programs Available to Help Make Internet Service More Affordable?

 To get Internet Essentials, customers need to fill out an application and wait to be approved.
 For a family to qualify, they must have at least one child eligible for the National School Lunch Program and meet a handful of other requirements.

 Spectrum offers an Internet Assist program similar to Xfinity’s Internet Essentials.
 Internet Assist is 30 Mbps internet with no data cap and no contract.
-Like Xfinity, eligible families must have a child eligible for the National School Lunch Program.
+The program is available to households where one member is a recipient of the National School Lunch Program, Community Eligibility Provision of the NSLP, or Supplemental Security Income (≥ age 65 only).

 To apply for Spectrum Internet Assist, call Spectrum at 1-855-542-6651.